Information on Step system (Devised by Pearson-Edexcel Exam board)

 - Average Step Year 11: Step 8 (approx Grade 5 at GCSE- a good pass in new 9-1 GCSEs)

-GCSEs will be graded 9–1, rather than A*–G, with grade 5 considered a good pass and grade 9 being the highest and set above the current A*.
-The new system is intended to help provide more differentiation, especially among higher achieving students.
+GCSEs are now graded 9–1, rather than A*–G, with grade 5 considered a good pass and grade 9 being the highest and set above the old grade of A*.
+This system is intended to help provide more differentiation, especially among higher achieving students.

-A student’s position on a step can be shown in more detail, as: Red, Amber, Green, Gold.
+A student’s position on a step can be shown in more detail, as: Red, Amber, Green or Gold.